 Organize your bank statements, bills, and anything that isn’t digital yet.
 If you’re feeling energized, try out going electronic on these statements and paperwork.

-Almost all institutions offer digital financial paperwork nowadays, which will save you a huge amount of work going forward.
+Almost all institutions offer digital financial paperwork nowadays, saving you a huge amount of work going forward.

 57. Get A Copy Of A Free Newspaper

 Most of the towns and cities have their own newspaper.
-They will be delivered or you can take them at the grocery store or at your local library.
+They will be delivered, or you can take them to the grocery store or at your local library.

 Fun fact: I used to deliver these when I was around 13 years old.